hsanchez/hsanchez.github.io/posts/thesiswork/tools/_posts/2015-01-28-violette-multistage.md

 ## GUIDELINES FOR MULTI STAGING[^2]

-1. Spend your time wisely, don't look for info outside the Q&A page.
+1. Spend your time wisely, don't go outside the Q&A page.
 2. Click on the *stage* button[^3].
 3. Review the name of the stages in the same order in which they were generated.
 3. Iteratively click on any of the generated code stages (in any order) to introduce a subset of the given Java code example’s behavior.